Atkana/Dwarf-Fortress-Mods/patch/README.md

 These scripts generally need to be run before a world is loaded, and persist until the game is closed (except in cases where the patch is marked as temporary - if you run one of the scripts while a save is loaded, it'll be unloaded when the world is).
 Therefore, you should probably run them in the main menu, or even better is to place all the commands you want to run inside a `dfhack*.init` file so they are automatically run when the game is launched.

+`world-patch` is required by all of these scripts, so make sure to include it!
+The rest are all optional.

 ## adventurer-creatures
 Allows setting creatures to be available as outsiders during adventure mode.
 You can set specific creatures to be available, creatures that can learn, or all creatures, regardless of how well they might play...